Signals & Pixels

 Program Layout

-An Arpeggio program will be composed of tracks2.
+An Arpeggio program will be composed of tracks.
 Tracks will be composed of notes, chords, and/or loops of notes and chords.
-Patterns will be loops that are assigned to names for reusability.

 Musical Notation

-Each program in Arpeggio will be constrained to one musical key3, defined at the top of the program.
-The notes and chords in that key will be referenced by interval (decimal for notes, Roman numerals4 for chords), which will make it easy to transpose a song between keys and modes without changing any notes.
+Each program in Arpeggio will be constrained to one musical key1, defined at the top of the program.
+The notes and chords in that key will be referenced by interval numbers2, which will make it easy to transpose a song between keys and modes without changing any notes.

-For example, the C major scale could be played with:
+For example, a C major scale of 1/8th notes could be notated as:

 track